-Energy Star: A program operated jointly by the U.S. Department of Energy and the U.S. Environmental Protection Agency to promote energy efficiency and certify energy efficient buildings, consumer products, and systems.
+Energy Star: A program operated jointly by the U.S. Department of Energy and the U.S. Environmental Protection Agency to promote energy efficiency and certify energy-efficient buildings, consumer products, and systems.
 The Energy Star logo can be found on HVAC components that meet certain standards of energy efficiency.

 Evaporator Coil: A component of an indoor air handler that works in tandem with the condenser in the outdoor unit to complete the cycle of refrigerant.
-In cooling mode, the warm air in a room is absorbed by refrigerant in the evaporator coil, then moves to the condenser via the suction line.
+In cooling mode, the warm air in a room is absorbed by the refrigerant in the evaporator coil, then moves to the condenser via the suction line.
 In heating mode, the heat from the refrigerant in the evaporator coil is released into the room to warm it up.

 Fan Coil Unit (FCU): A small terminal unit that is typically composed of a blower and cooling and/or heating coil, commonly used in apartments, condominiums, and hotels.